 See the revision history at the end of this document.

 Thunderbird is a very popular, free, open source, multi-platform, extensible email client.
-Our goal here will be to further harden it against security and privacy threats by making a bazillion changes to its preferences using a custom user.js preferences file which was inspired by the popular 'ghacks' user.js for Firefox.
-The fellas running the 'ghacks' user.js project are a well connected and knowledgeable bunch regarding the inner workings of Firefox and a lot of that knowledge applies directly to Thunderbird.
+Our goal here will be to further harden it against security and privacy threats by making a bazillion changes to its preferences using a custom user.js preferences file which was inspired by the popular 'arkenfox' user.js for Firefox.
+The fellas running the 'arkenfox' user.js project are a well connected and knowledgeable bunch regarding the inner workings of Firefox and a lot of that knowledge applies directly to Thunderbird.

 junk you'll need to do